karlchris/data-engineering/docs/data-modeling/query-lifecycle/README.md

 This can include using cached results and rewriting queries to use different algorithms.
 However, it doesn't optimize everything.
 A query execution plan can help us understand which stage uses the most resources so that we can optimize it ourselves.

+!!! example

-> For example, in a JOIN statement, it's wiser to do the filter before the join, instead of after the join.
-If there are a lot of CPU-intensive tasks, it's recommended to use BigQuery approximate aggregate functions, APPROX_COUNT_DISTINCT which are often within 1% of the exact function.
+    in a JOIN statement, it's wiser to do the filter before the join, instead of after the join.
+    If there are a lot of CPU-intensive tasks, it's recommended to use BigQuery approximate aggregate functions, `APPROX_COUNT_DISTINCT` which are often within 1% of the exact function.